geotools/geotools/docs/user/welcome/upgrade.rst

 Upgrade
 =======

-With a library as old as GeoTools you will occasionally run into a project from ten years ago that needs to be upgraded.
+With a library as experienced as GeoTools you will occasionally run into a project from ten years ago that needs to be upgraded.
 This page collects the upgrade notes for each release change; highlighting any fundamental changes with code examples showing how to upgrade your code.